dkahle/bayesRates/README.md

 #> [1] 0.1024704
 ```

+Note that this procedure would not reject at the 10% level.

 `binom.test()` is similar, but uses the exact different procedure. **bayesRates** offers another test of the same hypothesis with more of a Bayesian flavor, `bayesBinomTest()`.
 In this function, the user begins by specifying probabilites ([beliefs](http://en.wikipedia.org/wiki/Bayesian_probability#Objective_and_subjective_Bayesian_probabilities)) on the null and alternative hypotheses, typically `1/2` and `1/2` from the [principle of insufficient reason](http://en.wikipedia.org/wiki/Principle_of_indifference#History_of_the_principle_of_indifference).

 ``` r